sunil-gumatimath/TS/README.md

 1. Compile just one file (replace the filename as needed):
    - `npx tsc --outDir dist src/index.ts`
-2. Run it with Node or Bun:
+2. Run it with Bun or Node:
-   - `node dist/index.js`
+   - With Bun: `bun dist/index.js`
-   - or `bun dist/index.js`
+   - With Node: `node dist/index.js`

 Tip: swap `src/index.ts` for any lesson file, e.g. `src/moreTypes.ts`.